shubhamsharmaer/bitbye/README.md

    This will start the application on `http://localhost:5173`.

 ## Possible Error
-   - If the conversion do not work then try to go [HERE](https://cors-anywhere.herokuapp.com/corsdemo)
+   - If the conversion does not work then try to go [cors-anywhere](https://cors-anywhere.herokuapp.com/corsdemo)
    - And click on `Request temporary access to the demo server`
-   - Try `npm run dev` again
+   - Then try `npm run dev` and conversion again

 ## Usage